 I use nighttime light density as a measure for actual electricity consumption in grid-connected areas, and possible new electrification.
-This is an un-manipulable measure of consumption, and serve as a barometer for the reported consumption measures from the electricity bills.
+This is a non-manipulable measure of consumption, and serves as a barometer for the reported consumption measures from the electricity bills.

 Satellites from the United States' Defense Meteorological Satellite Program (DMSP) collect images of the earth twice a day, and they make available annual composite images by averaging these daily data.
 They use 30 arc second grids, spanning -180 to 180 degrees longitude and -65 to 75 degrees latitude and present the data using a 63-point luminosity scale.
-This data has also been used in the economic literature to capture economic development (Chen and Nordhaus, 2011; Donaldson and Storeygard, 2016; Henderson et al., 2012).
-Figure C1 in Appendix C shows a map of West Bengal with both (state-level) assembly boundaries and (national level) parliamentary constituencies.
-I intersperse these administrative boundaries with the luminosity data.
+This data has also been used as a measure economic development (Chen and Nordhaus, 2011; Donaldson and Storeygard, 2016; Henderson et al., 2012).
+Figure F1 in Appendix F shows a map of West Bengal with both (state-level) assembly boundaries and (national level) parliamentary constituencies, along with the luminosity data.

-These luminosity measures are also effectively used as a proxy for electrification, often corroborated by actual consumption measures.
-Min and Gaba (2014); Min et al. (2013) use this data to examine electrification in Vietnam, Senegal and Mali, and validate nighttime lights as a good proxy, particularly for rural electrification.
-Several papers have use this data in the Indian context specifically to measure electrification rates (Burlig and Preonas, 2017; Mann et al., 2016; Min and Golden, 2014).
+These luminosity measures are effectively used as a proxy for electrification, often corroborated by actual consumption measures.
+Min and Gaba (2014); Min et al. (2013) use this data to examine electrification in Vietnam, Senegal and Mali, and validate nighttime lights as a good proxy for electrification, particularly in rural areas.
+Several papers have used this data in the Indian context specifically to measure electrification rates (Burlig and Preonas, 2017; Mann et al., 2016; Min and Golden, 2014).
 Mann et al. (2016) apply machine learning techniques to predict daytime electrification, and show nighttime luminosity to be a good indicator of electricity consumption.
 Min and Golden (2014) and Baskaran et al. (2015) show evidence of electoral cycles in electricity supply using the DMSP data, and Burlig and Preonas (2017) are able to assess the development effects of electrification using this data as a proxy for village electrification.
-Given the evidence of electricity consumption data manipulation, this data also provides an unbiased measure of electrification.
+Given the evidence of electrification.

-For this paper, I utilize the average density of lights within each legislative assembly boundary, and test for a discontinuity at the RD cutoff.
-In the absence of any political manipulation of the utility's consumption data one would expect them to have information similar to lights data.
+I measure the average density of lights within each legislative assembly.
+In the absence of manipulation of the utility's consumption data, it should mirror patterns observed with the lights data.